 - Increase sexual abuse prevention efforts in regards to children with disabilities;

-- Improve knowledge and expertise of those professionals who are first responders to the abuse of children with disabilities.
+- Improve the knowledge and expertise of first responders to the abuse of children with disabilities.

 - ChicagoCAC conducts trainings on keeping children with disabilities safe.
 Learn more and schedule a training for your worksite or community group.

-- Children with disabilities have special considerations when preventing, recognizing and responding to abuse.
+- Children with disabilities require special considerations when preventing, recognizing and responding to abuse.
 Visit our resources section to learn more and download printable tip sheets for caregivers and providers.